Sorry, you need to enable JavaScript to visit this website.

 Formal education: main policy measures on ELET

-In the DRA.S.E. project, the following programme actions are being implemented, as they were described in the Ministry’s 2020 & 2021 Annual Reports.
+In the DRA.S.E.+ project, the following free-of-charge programme actions are being implemented, as they were reported in the Ministry’s 2023 Annual Report:

-• Morning and afternoon free programmes to reinforce learning and creativity of pupils and their families;
+• Morning and afternoon classes and programmes to reinforce learning and creativity of pupils and their families.

 Based on the ongoing monitoring of the indicators of the DRA.S.E. programme, the programme has already met its objective, which was to support 15% of the total pupil population in Cyprus.
 The programme will be monitored annually until its expected completion by the end of 2027.